 Of the 46 BART-eligible sources:

-9 were exempt due to shutting down.
+Nine were exempt due to shutting down.

-2 demonstrated top-level controls.
+Two demonstrated top-level controls.

 Of the 32 reasonable progress units:

-On August 29, 2013, EPA gave full approval of Florida’s regional haze SIP which was submitted on March 13, 2010, as amended on August 31, 2010, and September 17, 2012.
-On October 23, 2015, EPA approved Florida’s March 10, 2015 revision to the regional haze SIP which included the additional BART limit for one source.
+On Aug.
+29, 2013, EPA gave full approval of Florida’s regional haze SIP which was submitted on March 13, 2010, as amended on Aug.
+31, 2010, and Sept.
+17, 2012.

-On March 10, 2015, Florida submitted a regional haze progress report SIP revision to EPA, addressing the requirement that states submit periodic reports describing progress to date on the regional haze plan and a determination of the adequacy of a state’s existing regional haze plan.
+On March 10, 2015, Florida submitted a regional haze progress report SIP revision to EPA addressing the requirement that states submit periodic reports describing progress to date on the regional haze plan and a determination of the adequacy of a state’s existing regional haze plan.
 This progress report SIP demonstrated that Florida was on track to meet the visibility improvement goals set in the regional haze SIP.
-EPA approved Florida’s regional haze progress report SIP on August 2, 2016.
+EPA approved Florida’s regional haze progress report SIP on Aug.
+2, 2016.

 EPA’s regional haze program addresses requirements under the Clean Air Act (CAA) for the protection of visibility in national parks and wilderness areas designated as mandatory Class I federal areas.

 Visibility in Class I areas can be affected by regional haze caused by the cumulative effects of numerous sources located over a wide geographic area.

 The regional haze program aims to improve visibility on the 20% most impaired days (previously the 20% haziest days) and ensure visibility does not degrade on the 20% best days in Class I areas.
-Progress in visibility improvement is compared to each Class I area’s “uniform rate of progress” or URP which extends from visibility conditions in the baseline period of 2000-2004 to natural visibility conditions in 2064.
+Progress in visibility improvement is compared to each Class I area’s uniform rate of progress (URP), which extends from visibility conditions in the baseline period of 2000-2004 to natural visibility conditions in 2064.

-EPA’s Regional Haze Rule initially promulgated July 1, 1999, requires states to submit a series of SIPs to ensure reasonable progress towards natural visibility conditions in Class I areas.
+EPA’s Regional Haze Rule initially promulgated July 1, 1999, requires states to submit a series of SIPs to ensure reasonable progress toward natural visibility conditions in Class I areas.
 As part of the SIP development process, states must evaluate and determine whether any cost-effective emission reduction measures and strategies are available to ensure reasonable progress in the current implementation period.

-SESARM (Southeastern States Air Resource Managers, Inc.) coordinates regional haze planning for ten Southeastern states, including Florida, through the regional planning organization VISTAS (Visibility Improvement State and Tribal Association of the Southeast).
-VISTAS is responsible for convening state, local, and tribal air pollution control agencies in the southeast and collaborating on regional air quality analysis work necessary to support development of regional haze SIPs.
+SESARM (Southeastern States Air Resource Managers Inc.) coordinates regional haze planning for ten Southeastern states, including Florida, through the regional planning organization VISTAS (Visibility Improvement State and Tribal Association of the Southeast).
+VISTAS is responsible for convening state, local and tribal air pollution control agencies in the Southeast and collaborating on regional air quality analysis work necessary to support development of regional haze SIPs.